Find your perfect tour

 Prepare

-Our strong team is made up of expedition leaders, Sherpas, and you—our valued members!
-While the ascent is conducted independently and under your own responsibility, our experienced expedition leaders are there to guide you every step of the way.
-We pride ourselves on having an excellent ratio of Sherpas to participants, fostering a close-knit, family-like bond with our dedicated Sherpas.
-To ensure a successful expedition, it’s important that every participant comes well-prepared and possess the necessary skills.
+Climbing Everest is a major challenge.
+Our strong team consists of expedition leaders, Sherpas, and you - our valued member!
+While your ascent is undertaken independently and at your own responsibility, our experienced expedition experts are there to guide and support you every step of the way.
+We pride ourselves on maintaining an excellent Sherpa-to-participant ratio, fostering a close-knit and capable team on the mountain.
+With our experience and infrastructure, combined with your determination, you can achieve your dream.

 Everest - Tibet